ELItrans project administration and management

 - Maximize ELI KTT and innovation opportunities resulting from co-operation with industry in the instrumentation process within the construction of ELI infrastructure.

-WP7 EHS & LASER SAFETY
+WP7 EHS & RADIATION SAFETY

 Environmental, Health and Safety and Radiation Safety